Adem Yze: Early life

-AFL career
+Playing career

+Melbourne

 Taken at #16 in the 1994 National AFL Draft, and debuting in 1995 with Melbourne, he was a near-permanent fixture with the club throughout his career.
-He remained remarkably consistent in this time, moving from half-back to the midfield and towards the end of his playing career moving between half-forward and half-back.
+He remained remarkably consistent in this time, moving from half-back to the midfield and towards the end of his playing career moving between half–forward and half–back.
 Yze led the league for kicks in 2001, 2002 and 2004, while coming third behind Scott Camporeale and Nathan Buckley in 2000.

-In 2007, Yze struggled with his form during the pre-season.
+In 2007, Yze struggled with his form during the pre–season.
 After a disappointing performance against St Kilda in Round 1, his streak of 226 consecutive AFL appearances was put to an end, with Melbourne deciding to drop him for the Round 2 game against Hawthorn.
 Yze was then selected for Melbourne's Round 4 match against Fremantle and picked up a career-high 38-possessions and kicked one goal, being named as one of the best on ground for the day.
 Despite seeing very little first-team action in 2008—the last year of his contract at Melbourne—Yze declared his intention to continue playing football, even if that meant he entered the draft or played at VFL level.
 At 30, Yze felt he could play on for another two or three years.

 Due to Melbourne's youth policy introduced at the end of the 2008 season, Adem was delisted after only six senior appearances for the year, in which he kicked five goals.
-Yze expressed his desire to play on at another AFL club in 2009, declaring he would apply for the pre-season draft, yet he conceded he had "stuff all" chances of being picked up by another club.
+Yze expressed his desire to play on at another AFL club in 2009, declaring he would apply for the pre–season draft, yet he conceded he had "stuff all" chances of being picked up by another club.

+Yze played for Melbourne from 1995 until 2008 for a total of 271 games and kicked a total of 234 goals.

+Other leagues

 However, Yze declared he would play on regardless in 2009, even if it was at a suburban club, such as East Burwood, where his brother Damian played.
 Yze played with the Box Hill Hawks and joined the Shepparton Swans a year later.

-In 2013 and 2014 he played with second division clubs Glen Orden and West Footscray in the Western Region Football League.
+In 2013 and 2014, he played with second division clubs Glen Orden and West Footscray in the Western Region Football League.

 Yze was known for his straight kicks and ability to kick goals from seemingly impossible angles.
 He kicked five goals in a game on five occasions.
-He is also noted for being one of very few Muslims to play Australian rules professionally, although he does not actively practise Islam.